Jackie Kay appointed Scotland's Makar

-Manchester-based Scottish poet Jackie Kay, who was given first publication by Bloodaxe, has been a regular guest on TV and radio since her appointment as Scotland’s new Makar (Poet Laureate) in March 2016.
+Manchester-based Scottish poet Jackie Kay, who was given first publication by Bloodaxe, was appointed as Scotland’s Makar (Poet Laureate) in March 2016.
 She took over from Liz Lochhead, and will be Makar for a period of five years.

 Woman's Hour Takeover Week, Wednesday 15 June 2016

 Jackie was guest editor of BBC Radio 4's Woman's Hour on Wednesday 15 June 2016, part of 'takeover week'.
 She invited fellow poet Imtiaz Dharker onto the programme to talk about writing poems to commission.